Speed limits

-For your own safety and that of other road users, you must respect the speed limit.
+For your own safety and that of other road users, you are responsible for obeying all speed limits.
 Drivers who fail to do so are liable to face fines and demerit points.

 • on gravel roads: maximum 70 km/h

-• on the streets of towns and cities: maximum 50 km/h
+• in cities, towns and villages: maximum 50 km/h

-Near a dangerous stretch of road or on an exit ramp, signs such as these indicate the recommended safe speed for motor vehicles.
+Near a dangerous stretch of road or on an exit ramp, the following signs indicate the recommended safe speed at which you should drive:

 • the roadway is slippery